Darragoth/Universal-Eurocentric-Alphabet/README.md

 ### The issue of allophony
 Color coding on the chart demonstrates the most common allophones.
 The orthography of a language should include letters requiring the least amount of inputs without sacrificing graphic harmony and phonemic precision.
 For example, in English [ɸ] would be transcribed as {F} or {P} instead of {Ⴔ}, or in Russian and Turkish [d̪] would be transcribed {D} instead of {Ð}, or in Arabic and Iranian [χ] would be transcribed {X} instead of {Ӿ}.
 ### Division of world by Y & J
-Mainly thanks to colonialist policies of the UK and and Latin countries most of the world associates ypsilon, Y, with the palatal approximant, [j], while in the Nordic countries it stands for the rounded close front vowel, [y], and five Slavic countries use it to transcribe the unrounded close central vowel, [ɨ].
+Mainly thanks to colonialist policies of the English and and Latin countries most of the world associates ypsilon, Y, with the palatal approximant, [j], while in the Nordic countries it stands for the rounded close front vowel, [y], and five Slavic countries use it to transcribe the unrounded close central vowel, [ɨ].
 ## Sample text
 Vsi ljudi rodęt sę svobodni i råvni v dostojnosti i pravah.
 Oni sųt obdarjeni råzumom i svěstjų i imajųt postųpati jedin k drugomu v duhu bratstva.
 (Iz Universalnoj Deklaracije Prav Člověka, členòk 1)